Agenda is tentative and subject to change. All times are in MDT.

 12:35 - 12:50 *Break*

-1:20 - 1:30 Modeling Ferroelectric and Antiferroelectric Capacitors with Physics-Informed LSTMs – Nicholas Ramos/Hai Li, Duke University
+1:10 - 1:20 Modeling Ferroelectric and Antiferroelectric Capacitors with Physics-Informed LSTMs – Nicholas Ramos/Hai Li, Duke University

-1:30 - 1:40 Van der Waals ferroelectric tunnel junctions for next-generation logic-in-memory hardware – Cheng Gong, University of Maryland
+1:20 - 1:30 Van der Waals ferroelectric tunnel junctions for next-generation logic-in-memory hardware – Cheng Gong, University of Maryland

-1:40 - 1:50 First-Principles Investigation of the Resistive Switching Energetics in Monolayer MoS2: Insights into Metal Diffusion and Adsorption – Jameela Fatheema, UT Austin
+1:30 - 1:40 First-Principles Investigation of the Resistive Switching Energetics in Monolayer MoS2: Insights into Metal Diffusion and Adsorption – Jameela Fatheema, UT Austin

 1:50 - 2:10 Panel Discussion

-Topic H: Energy Consequence of Biological Systems
+Topic I: Energy Consequence of Biological Systems

 3:10 - 3:30 Panel Discussion

-3:30 - 3:50 KEYNOTE – Garr Kenyon (Overview DOE Neuromorphic Workshop), LANL
+3:30 - 3:50 KEYNOTE: Overview DOE Neuromorphic Workshop – Garr Kenyon, LANL

-3:50 - 4:00 Frances Chance, SNL
+3:50 - 4:00 Energy efficiency of neuromorphic architectures for Generative AI – Frances Chance, SNL

 4:10 - 4:20 Compositional associative memories support efficient, robust, and flexible computations – Christopher Kymn, UC Berkeley